-My name is Andrea J. Campbell and I am the Boston City Councilor for District 4, which includes the neighborhoods of Dorchester and Mattapan, and parts of Roslindale and Jamaica Plain.
+Andrea Joy Campbell was first elected as the District 4 Boston City Councilor on November 3rd, 2015, representing primarily the neighborhoods of Dorchester and Mattapan, as well as parts of Roslindale and Jamaica Plain.